 Make the avocado cream sauce:

 - Place the avocado, greek yogurt, red wine vinegar, 1 tablespoon olive oil, the remaining minced garlic, honey, cilantro, parsley, lime juice, salt and pepper into a blender and blend on high until it forms a creamy sauce.

 Build your buddha bowl:

-- Add Half of the roasted sweet potato, half of the cooked black beans and half of the sautéed kale to a bowl and top with some of the avocado cream sauce and enjoy!
+- Add some of the roasted sweet potato, some of the cooked black beans and half of the sautéed kale to a bowl and top with some of the avocado cream sauce and enjoy!
 Makes 3 servings and pairs great with white or red wine.

 Nutrition Information:Yield: 3 Serving Size: 1